How to Install Windows 10 on VMware Workstation

 Step 2

-If the VMware Tools image file does not open automatically on your system, open This PC and double click on the DVD drive as below.
+If the VMware Tools image file does not open automatically on your system, open this PC and double-click on the DVD drive, as shown below.

 Step 3

-Click Next to continue in the VM Tools wizard.
+Click Next to continue using the VM Tools wizard.

 Step 4

-If you select Complete as the installation type, you can import and use this virtual computer in other VMware platforms.
+If you choose Complete as the installation type, you can use this virtual computer by importing it on other VMware platforms.

 Step 5

-Click the Install button to start the virtual pc tools installation.
+Click the Install button to start the installation of the virtual PC tools.

 Step 6